wacncontent/CustomizeTool/output/articles/storage/storage-import-export-service.md

 **Where can I ship my data from and to?**

 - The Import/Export service supports importing data to and exporting data from storage accounts in the following regions:
-	- East US
+	- China East
-	- West US
+	- China North
-	- North Central US
+	- China North
-	- South Central US
+	- China East
-	- North Europe
+	- China North
 	- West Europe
 	- East Asia
 	- Southeast Asia